sariling-dwende/digitalgarden/src/site/notes/_enjambments.md

 </div></div>

+## Navigating the labyrinth
+This space contains a web of ideas where reading and writing is meant to be exploratory.
+There is no specific topic designed where each idea is labelled by an umbrella term, concept, or label.
+Every idea becomes relational, contextual, and hypertextual.
+There is no underlying structure to begin with.
+Since this is a perpetual work in progress, the structure will continuously adapt, based on every idea that has ever been published here.
+Each page is an idea that is often connected to other ideas that follows the [Zettelkasten](https://zettelkasten.de/introduction/) method of note-taking.
+Each idea is an atom of another idea or strings of ideas.

+## The web of ideas
+On the upper-left (if you are viewing this on a desktop) or the bottom of the page (if you are viewing this on mobile), you will see how each note is connected to others.
+Depending on how each of them are related, be it in similarity, origin, or tangent of a thought, a line will always connect one note from another.

+Each dot is a representation of a single note and depending on how many simultaneous connections it has with other notes, it grows in size.
+Hovering on a dot will tell you the title of a note, which may already tell you what it's about or maybe not.

 #### Extending this site towards other things I can write about...
 If you have a topic in mind and are curious what I think about it, you can leave a request on my Ko-fi page below: